nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. `Logic` uses the `CommandParser` class to parse the user command.
 2. This results in a `Command` object which is executed by the `LogicManager`.
 3. The command execution can affect the `Model` (e.g. adding a task) and/or raise events.
+4. The command execution can update the `History` if command executed is an `UndoableCommand`.
-4. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `UI`.
+5. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `UI`.

 Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.<br>